Communication-Efficient Byzantine-Robust Federated Conformal Prediction via Partial Model Sharing: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We proposed PRISM-FCP to mitigate Byzantine attacks in both training and calibration phases of federated conformal prediction.
-We showed that partial sharing attenuates adversarial perturbation energy during training, reducing steady-state error and tightening prediction intervals, while histogram-based filtering strengthens robustness during calibration.
+We proposed PRISM-FCP to mitigate Byzantine attacks in both the training and calibration phases of federated conformal prediction.
+Under the stated stochastic training-stage attack model, we showed that partial sharing attenuates adversarial perturbation energy during training and reduces the attack-induced component of the steady-state error.
+When this reduction dominates any loss in optimization progress due to partial updates, it leads to tighter residual distributions and narrower prediction intervals, while histogram-based filtering strengthens robustness during calibration.
 Comprehensive experiments on both synthetic and real data corroborated our theoretical analysis.
 Several directions merit future investigation.
 Extending the theory beyond linear regression to nonlinear models and deep networks is an important next step.
-In addition, analyzing robustness against fully adaptive adversaries that exploit partial-sharing patterns will further strengthen the guarantees.
+In addition, analyzing robustness against fully adaptive adversaries that exploit partial-sharing patterns is an important direction for strengthening the framework.
+Extending PRISM-FCP to classification would also require classification-specific nonconformity scores and set-valued prediction rules, such as Adaptive Prediction Sets~\cite{romano2020classification}, and is left for future work.

 \appendices